Jump to: Central London | North London | South London | East London | West London

 Astrid Bakery

 Baker Charlotte O’Kelly describes her original Muswell Hill shop as London’s tiniest bakery - after all it started as just a hatch serving up her legendary croissants and more.
-Success has meant additional premises down the road, so you can expect more pastries and bread to be on offer when you go.
+She's just opened the doors to Atelier Astrid a few doors down where the offering has expanded to include pizzas, and there are a few stools if you want to sit in to enjoy your purchases.

 Follow on Instagram: @astrid__bakery